 KEEF is GC4C’s longest –running partner.
 KEEF operates in Kenya’s rural Western Province where most families eke out a meager living by subsistence farming.
 Since 2010, GC4C has partnered with KEEF on numerous infrastructure projects at schools throughout Kakamega County.

-In 2017, we donated just over $7,300 for new latrines and a kitchen at the Mukangu Primary School, serving 300 children.
+In 2018, we donated $7,400 for a new kitchen and sanitary water tanks at the Ibwali Primary School in Kakamega, serving 470 children.